jonahaung/BalarSarYwatOne/README.md

 # BalarSarYwatOne
 This is a machine-learning-based OCR app that reads Burmese/English texts through device camera.
-It also has other machine learning features such as text-classification, word-segmentation and text-prediction.
+It also has the other features like text-classification, word-segmentation and text-prediction.
+All of these features are integrated with custom-trained machine learning models.